 Hachiro Kiyokawa

-Do you know Kiyokawa Hachiro , the man who initiated the formation of the Shinsengumi
+Are you familiar with Kiyokawa Hachiro , the man who played a key role in the formation of the Shinsengumi ?

-"the end of the Edo period began with Kiyokawa Hachiro and ended with Sakamoto Ryoma," but he is not as well known as Sakamoto Ryoma and other end-of-the-Edo period patriots.
+"the end of the Edo period began with Kiyokawa Hachiro and ended with Sakamoto Ryoma,"indicating the great influence he had on Japan at the time.
+However, compared to Sakamoto Ryoma and other figures of the late Edo period, his name is not as well-known.

 It is also true that history buffs do not have a very good image of him, seeing him as an "agitator" who caused great unrest in Japan and a "con man" who deceived the shogunate